Are you COVID-secure? Preparing for HSE inspections

 It is open to every business to challenge the HSE’s decision to issue a contravention or enforcement notice or defend itself in court if you are being prosecuted.

 Our specialist regulatory team can help your business if you have been visited by the HSE, or are expecting a visit, or are currently subject to enforcement action.
-Contact Andrew Logan below.
+Please visit our Regulatory & Compliance page for further information.